 Robin Foster-Drain, M.D., MPH, Founder & President

-To Our Children’s Future with Health (TOCFWH) Inc officially opened in the fall of 1992.
-I say “officially” because it had already opened in my young heart as I traveled daily from Queens through Harlem in my father’s car to attend the Walden School.
-Walden was a progressive school that emphasized the importance of fairness, justice, and quality of life for all people.
-In addition to observing the many challenges of Harlemites, I noticed the community’s uplifted spirit, and it exhilarated me, especially when I saw children.
+To Our Children's Future With Health (TOCFWH) Inc officially opened in the fall of 1992.
+I say "officially" because it had already opened in my young heart as I traveled daily from Queens through Harlem in my father's car to attend the Walden School.
+Walden was a progressive school emphasizing the importance of fairness, justice, and quality of life for all people.
+In addition to observing the many challenges of Harlemites, I noticed the community's uplifted spirit, and it exhilarated me, especially when I saw children.

 Charmaine Sudler Milligan, Director of Services

 Mrs. Charmaine Sudler Milligan currently serves as the Director of Services at To Our Children's Future With Health, Inc. (TOCFWH).
 She is a wife and mother of three young adults.
 She has worked for TOCFWH for 24 years in different capacities.
 Throughout her tenure with TOCFWH, she has been instrumental in obtaining government and foundation program grants; many of which she is responsible for implementing in the North and West Philadelphia communities.
 Her responsibility also includes the oversight and management of the agency's two community collaboratives, one of which she was instrumental in establishing.

 A Philadelphia native, Mrs. Sudler Milligan invests in her community daily on a personal and professional level.
 Her work includes collaborative building and advocacy work related to the holistic care of youth, adults, and seniors, addressing health disparities and health justice/equity, youth development, and youth substance use and harm reduction.